GOD DURING HARD TIMES

 even as we put our hope in you.

-one looks back over the time in question, whether it has ended yet or
+Yes, when you look back over the time in question, whether it has ended yet or

 not, the very ability to persevere with or readily stand up to the circumstances